hackclub/hackclub/workshops/memory_game/README.md

     var card = document.createElement('img')
     card.setAttribute('src', placeholder)
     card.setAttribute('data-id', i)
-    //card.addEventListener('click', flipCard)
+    card.addEventListener('click', flipCard)
     board.appendChild(card)
   }
 }
 createBoard()
 ```

 Press the run button and see the your game board.

 It looks like this with all the cards turned down (i.e., placeholder images).